ysadre/NBA-Expected-Points/README.md

 The first step in this analysis was to use different classification models to predict the shooting outcome given the distance of the ball carrier to the basket, and to the closest defender.
 The Model Selection is detailed under the “Choosing Model” folder.
 For that purpose, the Logistic Regression was the most accurate.

-Giving this model, the next step was to create an animation using our Dataset that contained sequences of player and ball tracking data of games from the 2019 NBA season.
+Given this model, the next step was to create an animation from our Dataset containing sequences of player and ball tracking data of games from the 2019 NBA season.
 Unfortunately, the players were unlabeled so the players’ performances could not be included into the model.
 The animation displays successive sequences of the game, and described above the shooting success probability for either:
 -	The ball carrier
 -	Each player of the attacking team

 These animations are on the “real-time animations” folder, you might need to run the py file twice before the animation appears.